itssamuelrowe/zen-website/content/docs/functions.md

         return width * height
 ```

-+++
-title = "Understanding Pass-By-Reference"
-weight = 12
-+++
+## Understanding Pass-By-Reference

 When you pass a reference value, such as objects and arrays, as an argument to
 a function, the function receives a copy of the reference.
 In other words, the object
 itself is not copied when you pass it as an argument, only its reference is copied.
 Similarly, when you pass a variable that contains a reference to an object as an
 argument to a function, the function receives a copy of the reference, not the the
 variable itself.
 This technique is called pass-by-reference.

-It is applied when you pass reference
-values, such as objects and arrays.
+Pass-by-reference is applied when you pass reference values, such as objects and

-Therefore, if a function changes the reference it received through the parameter,
+arrays.
+Therefore, if a function changes the reference it received through the
-it is not reflected in the original variable that was passed to the function.
+parameter, it is not reflected in the original variable that was passed to the function.
 However, if the object is modified through the reference, then the change is
 reflected in the object.
 Because both the argument and the parameter refer to
 the same object, and not separate copies of the object.